Fishing for complements: Introduction

 In analogy to \cite{AC02}, we show in the present paper that every classic presilting object in $\per{\Lambda}$ can be completed to a bounded complex of (possibly large) projectives which is a large silting object in the unbounded derived category $\sD(\Mod{\Lambda})$.
 This relies on a development of the theory of cotorsion pairs in \cite{SS11} providing a powerful existence result for co-t-structures which we state in Lemma~\ref{saorin-stovicek}.

 In fact, we present general criteria for the existence of complements, both in the context of large and classic silting theory (Theorems~\ref{large completion} and \ref{small completion}).
-Under mild assumptions on the ambient triangulated category $\sT$, we prove that a presilting object $X$ admits a complement if and only if there exists a silting object $M$ satisfying the following conditions:
+Under mild assumptions on the ambient triangulated category $\sT$, we prove that a presilting object $X$ admits a complement if and only if there exists a silting object $M$ satisfying the following conditions, where we denote by $\sX$ and $\sM$ the additive closures of $X$ and $M$ in $\sT$, respectively: